-Are displayed (from left to right and top to bottom):
+Are displayed (from top to bottom):

-- the zoom adjustment to fit the size of the elements on the screen. - the launch scene button to launch the selected scene. - the stop all button to stop all clips immediately. - the 2 previous scenes, plus the playing scene at the top if above of the 2 previous scenes.

-- the number and the name of the current scene.
-The scene name can be preceded by a symbol indicating if an automatic scene change via a tag (l4lnextsc for example) is set:
+- the zoom adjustment to fit the size of the elements on the screen. - the 2 previous scenes, plus the playing scene at the top if above of the 2 previous scenes. - the number and the name of the current scene.
+The scene name can be preceded by a symbol indicating if an automatic scene change via a tag (14lnextsc for example) is set: